Tupac’s Murder Was Arranged By The CIA, New Book Claims

 — The Scottish Sun (@ScottishSun) March 12, 2017

-Potash argued in his book Drugs As Weapons Against Us that the CIA targeted Tupac becasue he was involved in politicizing the gangs.
-He was trying to broker peace between two major street gangs in Los Angeles, the Bloods and the Crips, according the Sun.
+Potash argued in his book Drugs As Weapons Against Us that the CIA targeted Tupac because he was involved in politicizing the gangs.
+He was trying to broker peace between two major street gangs in Los Angeles, the Bloods and the Crips, according to the Sun.
 The authorities feared that his activity could lead to the emergence of street gangs as a powerful political force.

 It is believed that Tupac and Suge Knight, the owner of Death Row Records which signed Tupac, were affiliated with the Bloods.